vmware-archive/invoker-specification/streaming.md

 That streaming rpc will be invoked by a *streaming processor* whose responsibility is to send (streaming) input parameters to the invoker, as well as forward back the (streaming) output parameters that it receives from the invoker.
 Where those input parameters come from, where the output parameters end up or when the streaming processor decides to trigger an rpc (slicing the input streams into *windows*) is entirely the responsibility of the streaming processor and is beyond the scope of this document.

-Because gRPC allows only one input parameter and one output parameter in an rpc definition, it is likely that a streaming processor will *multiplex* input parameters and an *de-multiplex* output parameters that it receives back.
+Because gRPC allows only one input parameter and one output parameter in an rpc definition, it is likely that a streaming processor will *multiplex* input parameters and *de-multiplex* output parameters that it receives back.
 Conversely, it will be the responsibility of the invoker to *de-multiplex* the input parameters and *multiplex* the return parameters back.

 ![](img/mux-demux.png)